 All students should have adequate health insurance to pay for illnesses, accidents, surgery, psychiatric emergencies, and for off campus emergency room care.
 All new domestic students taking six or more credit hours per semester are required to obtain adequate health insurance.
 The annual premium for the health insurance plan offered through the Student Health Service will be added to each student's fee.
 Domestic students with alternative insurance coverage may request a fee waiver by providing the name of the insurance company and the policy number at or prior to registration.
 A waiver request form for domestic students can be obtained at the Student Health Center or on the web International students and scholars are required to enroll in the University sponsored health insurance program.
 International students with alternative insurance coverage may request a fee waiver by submitting an Insurance Waiver Request form to the Student Health Service.
+A waiver request form for international students can be obtained at the Student Health Service.
+A waiver request form for international students can be obtained at the Student Health Service.
+A waiver request form for international students can be obtained at the Student Health Service.
+A waiver request form for international students can be obtained at the Student Health Service.
 A waiver request form for international students can be obtained at the Student Health Center of on the web site: www.miami.edu/student-health.